simonamdev/xemx/README.md

 In absence of a Shelly EM, run the python script `pretend.py` to receive mock data to that same broker instead.

+Make sure you build the `mqtt-to-prom` service by running `build.sh`.
 Run the entire stack using `docker-compose up`.

 MQTT output can be verified using a tool such as [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer).